Lobocheilos schwanefeldii: Etymology

 Lobocheilos schwanefeldii is classified in the genus is Lobocheilos, this name is a combination of the Greek word lobos, meaning "protuberance", with cheilos, meaning "lip".
 An allusion to the "rostral cap" covereing the upper lip of L. falcifer, the type species of this genus.
 The specific name honours collector of the holotype, the Dutch military surgeon H. W. Schwanefeld.
 Bleeker misspelt this as "schwanenfeldii" and this is regarded as a correctable misprint.

 Description

 Lobocheilos schwanefeldii has its dorsal fin which is supported by 11 soft rays and 8 soft rays support the anal fin.
 There are four barbels on the chin.
 This species does not have a black blotch on the caudal peduncle but there is an indistinct dark lateral stripe running along the flank over the entire length of the lateral line,this becomes less indistinct on the caudal peduncle.
-This species has a maximum published total length pf 33.5 cm.
+This species has a maximum published total length of 33.5 cm.